Northern Ireland Civil Rights Association: Derry March

 The marchers decided to ignore the rerouting and were stopped by the Royal Ulster Constabulary before it had properly begun.
 After several marchers were hit by police batons, with Fitt being hospitalised, the marchers sat down and gave short speeches.
-This was followed by some retaliation from the marchers who hurdled stones and placards at the police, the police eventually moved in with batons chasing and hitting those who fell by the wayside.
+This was followed by some retaliation from the marchers who hurdled stones and placards at the police.
+The police eventually moved in with batons, chasing and hitting those who fell by the wayside.

 Aftermath

-The footage captured by RTÉ of the march and unprovoked police brutality on unarmed protestors including British MPs would change the course of Northern Ireland forever.
-In one go it brought the full spectre of sectarianism in Northern Ireland to the fore and started the chain of events that led to the bitter intercommunal violence that would degenerate into The Troubles.
+The footage of police brutality garnered global attention, the event having since been recalled, colloquially and academically, as the onset of the Troubles.
 Northern Ireland Prime Minister Terence O'Neill made his "Ulster at the crossroads" speech on television on 9 December, appealing for calm.
 As a result of the announcement of various reforms, NICRA declared a halt to marches until 11 January 1969, while People's Democracy disagreed with this stance.

 Leading Derry Housing Action Committee member, Eamonn McCann, later admitted that, "our conscious if unspoken strategy was to provoke the police into over-reaction and thus spark off a mass reaction against the authorities".

 1969 riots

-Events escalated until August 1969, when the annual Apprentice Boys of Derry march was attacked as it marched through the city's walls and past a perimeter with the nationalist Bogside.
-Initially some loyalist supporters had thrown pennies down from the walls onto Catholics in the Bogside.
-Catholics then threw nails and stones at loyalists leading to an intense confrontation starting.
+Events escalated until August 1969, when fighting broke out at the annual Apprentice Boys of Derry march as it marched through the city's walls and past a perimeter with the nationalist Bogside area.
+Initially some loyalist supporters had thrown pennies down from the walls onto Catholics and mocked the Bogside's poverty.
+Catholics then threw nails and stones at loyalists leading to an intense confrontation.
 The RUC intervened, and a three-day riot ensued known as the Battle of the Bogside.
 Rioting quickly spread throughout nationalist areas in Northern Ireland, where at least seven were killed, and hundreds wounded.
 Thousands of Catholics were driven from their homes by loyalists.
-These events are often seen as the start of the Troubles.

 In a subsequent official inquiry, Lord Scarman concluded, "We are satisfied that the spread of the disturbances [in Derry in August 1969] owed much to a deliberate decision of some minority groups to relieve police pressure on the rioters in Londonderry.
 Amongst these groups must be included NICRA, whose executive decided to organise demonstrators in the Province so as to prevent reinforcement of the police in Londonderry."
 In December 1969 and January 1970, both Sinn Féin and the IRA split into "Official" and "Provisional" wings, with the "Official" wings retaining influence in NICRA.